Local tropicalizations of splice type surface singularities: Introduction

-As we mentioned earlier, splice diagrams record topological information about the link of splice type singularities.
-Indeed, starting from a normal surface singularity with a rational homology sphere link, Neumann and Wahl~\cite{NW 02} build a splice diagram which determines the dual tree of the minimal normal crossings resolution (up to a finite ambiguity) whenever this dual tree is not a star tree.
-This splice diagram is homeomorphic to the dual tree of the minimal normal crossings resolution: it may be obtained from it by disregarding its bivalent vertices.
-It satisfies also the edge determinant condition, but not necessarily the semigroup or the congruence conditions.
-In the coprime case, the ambiguity dissapears and the singularity $(X,0) \hookrightarrow \CC^n$ has an integral homology sphere link.
+As was mentioned earlier, splice diagrams record topological information about the link of splice type singularities.
+Indeed, starting from a normal surface singularity with a rational homology sphere link, Neumann and Wahl~\cite{NW 02} build a splice diagram which determines the dual tree of the minimal normal crossings resolution (up to a finite ambiguity) whenever this graph is not a star tree.
+This diagram is homeomorphic to the dual tree: it is obtained by disregarding all bivalent vertices of the dual tree.
+It satisfies the edge determinant condition, but not necessarily the semigroup or the congruence conditions.
+When $(X,0) \hookrightarrow \CC^n$ has an integral homology sphere link, the ambiguity disappears and the dual tree is completely determined by the splice diagram.

 Given a splice diagram $\Gamma$ with $n$ leaves, the construction of Neumann and Wahl associates a weight vector $\wu{u}\in (\Z_{>0})^n$ to each vertex $u$ of $\Gamma$.
 These vectors induce a piecewise linear embedding of $\Gamma$ into the standard simplex in $\R^n$ after appropriate normalization.
 Our second main result shows the close connection between $\Gamma$, the local tropicalization of the associated splice type system in $\CC^n$ and its resolution diagrams: